SVAIGBA/WMSeg/README.md

 We use [SIGHAN2005](http://sighan.cs.uchicago.edu/bakeoff2005/) and [CTB6](https://catalog.ldc.upenn.edu/LDC2007T36) in our paper.

-To obtain and pre-process the data, please goto `data_preprocessing` directory and run `getdata.sh` under that directory.
+To obtain and pre-process the data, please go to `data_preprocessing` directory and run `getdata.sh` under that directory.
 This script will download and process the official data from SIGHAN2005.
 For CTB6, you need to obtain the official data first, and then put the `LDC07T36` directory under the `data_preprocessing` directory.

 All processed data will appear in `data` directory.